Azure/azure-rest-api-specs/specification/web/resource-manager/readme.md

 - suppress: R4009
   from: KubeEnvironments.json
   reason: SystemData will implement in next version.
+- suppress: R4015
+  from: WebApps.json
+  where: $.definitions.NetworkFeatures
+  reason: Will fix in next version
+- suppress: R4019
+  from: Recommendations.json
+  reason: Will fix in next version
+- suppress: R4019
+  from: WebApps.json
+  reason: Will fix in next version
+- suppress: R3021
+  from: WebApps.json
+  reason: Will fix in next version
+- suppress: R4011
+  from: WebApps.json
+  reason: Will fix in next version
+- suppress: R4011
+  from: AppServiceEnvironments.json
+  reason: Will fix in next version
+- suppress: R4011
+  from: StaticSites.json
+  reason: Will fix in next version
+- suppress: R4011
+  from: AppServicePlans.json
+  reason: Will fix in next version
+- suppress: D5001
+  reason: Will fix in next version
 ```

 ### Tag: package-2021-01

 These settings apply only when `--tag=package-2021-01` is specified on the command line.